Student Spotlight: Tiffany Lewis

 “The art and the creation that is made through desserts impressed me so much that I started baking at home,” she said.
 “I went back to COD to take a Cake Decorating and Entrepreneur class to enhance my skills with the hope of having my own business someday, where I can do what I love.”

 She has done just that.
-While working full-time at Enercon Services, she has launched BabyCakes by Tiffany, a home-based business where she can create in my kitchen.
+While working full-time at Enercon Services, Lewis launched BabyCakes by Tiffany, a home-based business where she can create in her kitchen.
+She just celebrated her second anniversary and her business continues to grow.